What is a Breast Lift?

 Dr. Kunkel will discuss the options with you when you visit the Fort Worth office.

 Many women like how they look in their clothing.
 They don’t want more fullness, just better shape.
 For them, mastopexy surgery by itself may provide a great result.
 Other women want to have more fullness.
-Their breasts look low and they have a gap at the top of their bra when they lean forward.
-For these women breast implants may enhance the result of breast lift surgery.
+Maybe their breasts look low or they have a gap at the top of their bra when they lean forward.
+For these women breast augmentation with breast implants may enhance the result of breast lift surgery.

 What is Fat Grafting?